German Dative Case (der Dativ)

 Table 1.2 – Article Declension in Dative Case

-❗ Remembering the declension of articles is essential for correctly using the dative case in German.
-For example, consider the declensions of the words in Table 1.3:
+Remembering the declension of articles is crucial for properly using the dative case in German.
+For instance, take a look at the declensions of the articles in Table 1.3:

 CasesSingularPlural